tomerlab/SPED-Tomer2015Cell/README.txt

 Empirical 3D system PSF is aligned (along the z-axis) with the raw data stack.
-This is achieved by performing deconvolution (Richardson-Lucy) of a small number of z-slices (typically separated by 100 µm) of data with a set of 2D PSFs sampled at different depths (typically separated by 10 µm).
+This is achieved by performing deconvolution (Richardson-Lucy) of a small number of z-slices (typically separated by 100 Âµm) of data with a set of 2D PSFs sampled at different depths (typically separated by 10 Âµm).
 The resulting deconvolved images are analyzed (manually or automatically) for sharpness to determine the global z-axis alignment of the system PSF and the raw data stack.